Is sleeping in your bra bad for your health?

 - May Cause Breast Fungus: Tight clothing such as a bra straps sweat and moisture, creating an environment conducive for fungal growth.
 Taking off the bra before you hit the bed gives them time to breathe.

-- Can Hamper Your Sleep: Wearing tight constrictive clothing to bed can cause discomfort and restlessness, which affects your sleep.
+- Can Hamper Your Sleep: Wearing tight bras or tight constrictive clothing to bed can cause discomfort and restlessness, which affects your sleep.
 Lack of good quality sleep can cause tiredness and fatigue the next day.
 Wearing a bra to bed also reduces the intake of oxygen, resulting in your breathing being shallow.

 - Affects The Physiology Of The Breasts: Wearing a bra to sleep may affect your lymphatic system negatively.
 The lymphatic system is responsible for removing the toxins from the breast area via the lymph nodes present in the armpits.
 Therefore, wearing a bra all the time hampers the blood flow and lymphatic drainage resulting in fluid retention and inflammation.